 Dental Implants FAQs

-As the best implant dentist in Bethesda, we are changing lives every day by replacing missing teeth and restoring smiles.
-Strong as natural teeth because they are anchored into the jaw, dental implants are a teeth replacement method that allows you to eat your favorite food without having to worry about your teeth slipping.
+Dental Implants are as strong as natural teeth because they are anchored into the jaw.
+They are a teeth replacement method that allows you to eat your favorite foods, laugh, and speak without worrying about slipping or shifting dentures.
 Implant teeth give you back the freedom to talk, eat, and laugh without constraint.

 What is a dental implant?